Current Research Projects

 The purpose of this study is to examine the mental health and wellbeing of Canadian and American adults across a wide age range (18-85 years) at this stage of the COVID-19 pandemic and evaluate the quality of these mental health measures.

 Who?
 Adults living in Canada or the U.S. who: (1) are 18-85 years of age and (2) read English.

 What?
 You will be asked to complete several mental health and wellbeing measures, a brief health measure and some demographic questions in English.

 Where?
 The study will take place in a location that is mutually convenient.
 Thus, it may take place at the University of British Columbia, at your home, or at another location (e.g., local café, community centre).

 Will I be paid?
-All study participants will be entered into a draw for two $50 CAD gift certificates.
+You can choose to be entered into a draw for 1 of 2 gift cards worth $25 each.

-Contact Info: If you have any questions about the study or would like to take part, we would like to hear from you!
-Please contact us via e-mail at email@example.com or call 604-822-5250 to leave a message for us at the Adult Development and Psychometrics Lab and mention the “self-esteem study”.
+Contact Info: If you have any questions about the study or would like to take part, we’d like to hear from you!
+Please contact us via e-mail at firstname.lastname@example.org or call Dr. Hubley at 604-822-9223 and mention the “self-esteem study”.

-This study is expected to continue until the end of 2018.
+This study is expected to continue until July 13, 2022.